IBBY Canada: Awards

 In addition to these national awards, IBBY Canada submits Canadian authors and artists for international awards consideration.
 These include the Hans Christian Andersen Award and the Astrid Lindgren Memorial Award.

 International

 The International Board on Books for Young People believes in the ability of children's books to bridge cultures and, ultimately, to promote peace.
 Jella Lepman, founder of the International Youth Library in Munich, started IBBY in 1953 in postwar Germany, with the goal to promote international cultural understanding through children's books.

-IBBY is a non-profit organization which represents an international network of people who are committed to bringing books and children together.
+IBBY is a non-profit organization.
 Founded in Zurich, Switzerland in 1953, IBBY now has more than 70 National Sections from all over the world.